COS301-SE-2024/Smart-Parking-System/topics/Software Requirements Specification.md

 4. **As a Lecturer**, I want to receive notifications about my reserved parking spot to avoid any inconvenience.
 5. **As a Parking Attendant**, I want to monitor parking lot occupancy and manage reservations to ensure optimal utilization of the parking spaces.
 6. **As a System Administrator**, I want to ensure the security of user data and maintain the system's performance to provide a reliable service.
-7. **As a City Planner**, I want to integrate the parking system with other smart city initiatives to improve urban mobility and efficiency.

 ##### 2.2 User Characteristics
 1. **Residents**